New English School (Kuwait): Facilities

-The school is housed in purpose-built, centrally air-conditioned accommodation for two departments: Secondary and Primary (Junior, Infant and Kindergarten).
-The Secondary Department consists of 35 classrooms, 11 fully equipped laboratories for physics, chemistry and biology, a number of specialist geography rooms, 4 specialist computer centres, two specialist drama rooms, a specialist music suite, two gymnasiums, various audio-visual resources, a sixth form centre incorporating a study area with networked computers, common room and 2 specialist sixth form teaching rooms, a library containing 20,000 volumes and a Mousetrap Theatre.
-The Primary Department has 38 classrooms, a library and a specialist music room for each of the Infant and Junior sections and a fully equipped Computer Centre.
+The school is housed in purpose-built, centrally air-conditioned accommodation for two departments: Secondary and Primary (Junior, Infant, and Kindergarten).
+The Secondary Department consists of 35 classrooms, 11 fully equipped laboratories for physics, chemistry, and biology, several specialist geography rooms, 4 specialist computer centres, two specialist drama rooms, a specialist music suite, two gymnasiums, various audio-visual resources, a sixth form centre incorporating a study area with networked computers, common room, and 2 specialist sixth form teaching rooms, a library containing 20,000 volumes and a Mousetrap Theatre.
+The Primary Department has 38 classrooms, a library and a specialist music room for each of the Infant and Junior sections, and a fully equipped Computer Centre.
 The school has an all-purpose hall and a fully equipped armchair theatre.

-Faculty

-British teachers are recruited from the United Kingdom, Kuwait and other countries.

 Relationship with other schools

 Close ties are maintained with the U.K. and with other overseas British and International schools.
 The school holds memberships in the European Council of International Schools (ECIS) and British Schools in the Middle East (BSME).